joyelshamim/Multi-scale-and-multi-stage-capacity-expansion-planning-for-Solar-coupled-battery-storage-system/README.md

 ## Findings

 • The model shows that a 15-minute resolution results in the lowest average losses under the BAU scenario, even with technological maturity constraints.
 When degradation is included, losses gradually decrease with coarser resolutions.

 • When the hydropower generation is reduced by half, the model maintains energy security but becomes highly sensitive to time resolution, with average power losses decreasing by nearly 21% from 5-minute to 1-hour intervals.

-• Across all scenarios, the model demonstrates that higher temporal resolution datasets (e.g., 5-minute intervals) require fewer transmission cable upgrades compared to lower resolution datasets
+• Across all scenarios, the model demonstrates that higher temporal resolution datasets (e.g., 5-minute intervals) require fewer transmission cable upgrades compared to lower resolution datasets.

 • Considering the power cable upgrade requirements, the model indicates a 55.56% reduction in necessary cable upgrades compared to the Business-as-Usual (BAU) scenario when degradation constraints are incorporated.
 However, under energy security conditions, the model requires 33.33% fewer cable upgrades relative to BAU.

 • Under an energy-secure scenario in 2039, the model shows that coarser time resolutions significantly improve the system’s ability to cover a 46.6 MW hydropower shortfall, with the 15-minute resolution achieving the highest shortfall coverage at 94.2%, indicating an optimal balance between accuracy and system adequacy.